-If you’re reading this, then you want to be a better writer.
-However, becoming a better writer is elusive, isn’t it?
-It’s more art than science.
-There are hundreds of writing rules, thousands of words to know, and millions of possible ways you could write even a simple message.
+If you're reading this, then you want to be a better writer.
+However, becoming a better writer is elusive, isn't it?
+It's more art than science.
+There are hundreds of writing rules, thousands of words to know, and millions of possible ways you could write a simple message.
+There are also words to avoid in writing.

 How do you become a better writer when writing itself is so complicated?